 You’d want to make them feel that they have support and they don’t have to bear and or carry everything on their own shoulders.

-Although there are many reasons why a burnt out employee becomes who they are.
-Often times the issue could be as simple as a matter of not knowing how to manage their time.
+Although there are many reasons why burnt-out employees become who they are, often the issue could be as simple as a matter of not knowing how to manage their time.

-If your employees are constantly not able to complete their task or their projects are constantly delayed, then perhaps it’s time to step in and help.
+If your employees are constantly not able to complete their tasks or their projects are constantly delayed, then perhaps it’s time to step in and help.